Penguin-Spy/lunar-media/README.md

 ## Included libraries
 - [libVLC](https://www.videolan.org/vlc/libvlc.html), which is licensed under LGPL2.1.
 - [Lua](https://www.lua.org/about.html), which is licensed under MIT.
-- [raylib](https://github.com/raysan5/raylib), which is licensed under the zlib license.
-- [raygui](https://github.com/raysan5/raygui), which is also licensed under the zlib license.
+- [SDL2](https://libsdl.org/), which is licensed under the zlib license.